Frequently Asked Questions

 Many times it may be quicker and more beneficial to make an appointment to see a counselor.
 Please email us at firstname.lastname@example.org or call us and let us know what day and time you would like to come in.
 Please let us know what you would like to speak about so we can ensure your appointment is with the appropriate counselor.

 Refunds are issued by the Student Accounts office.
 Generally refunds are issued after the Add/Drop period.
 For more information regarding your refund please contact Student Accounts.

 If you have more aid than you need to pay your direct University costs (tuition, fees and if applicable, room and board) you will see a credit on your account.
 You can either receive this credit as an account refund from Student Accounts or you can move some or all of this money to your Red Hawk Dollars to purchase books from the bookstore.
 You will need to contact the Red Hawk Office to do this.
 Please note that all paperwork for this must be submitted to the Red Hawk Office, not Financial Aid.

-During the academic year, Federal and State aid disburses during the first week of classes for the semester if all of your requirements have been fulfilled.
-After the first week, aid will disburse on a rolling basis throughout the semester.
+During the academic year, Federal and State aid disburses at the end of the add/drop period for the semester if all of your requirements have been fulfilled.
+After the the add/drop period, aid will disburse on a rolling basis throughout the semester.

 Summer Federal and State aid disburses towards the end of June.

 All private loans will disburse according to the date set by your lender.
 For information regarding a private loan disbursement please contact your lender.

 Requirements that can hold up your disbursements may include, but are not limited to: